dabonzo/monitorpy/docs/development/architecture_notes.md

 ### API Integration

-MonitorPy should implement a REST API as the primary integration point:
+MonitorPy implements a REST API as the primary integration point:

 1. **API-First Design**:
    - Create a comprehensive REST API for all MonitorPy operations